OSINT619/BetterPromptPro/README.md

 Want to generate better images?
 Better code?
 Better results overall?
 Need a solid prompt for a no code IDE?
 Give BetterPromptPro a try.
-Simply select an option fromthe dropdown and ask it to make you a prompt for your project.
+Simply select an option from the dropdown and ask it to make you a prompt for your project.
 It's Free! https://8wv2fkeh8wm3.trickle.host
 ![PromptPro](https://github.com/user-attachments/assets/157b2ebc-8e57-4dbf-afb1-9514ad5f2833)
 ![01](https://github.com/user-attachments/assets/67abfd07-5b95-42aa-81d7-5eb8fd3d9569)